TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-adlgen2failure.md

 1. Create an Azure storage account and enable Data Lake Storage Gen 2 preview.
 2. Create a user assigned managed identity.
 3. Assign Storage Blob Data Owner access to the created managed identity on Azure Storage.
-4. Now you can proceed to creating HDInsight cluster.
-In the storage blade, select the storage account, and the associated managed user identity, and proceed with cluster creation workflow.
+4. In the Storage blade, select the Storage Account, and the associated managed user identity, and proceed with cluster creation workflow.

 ## **Recommended Documents**